-With our German lessons for Verbs 2 you will learn "Verbs 2" in 4 easy steps.
-The German you will learn in this lesson consists of 10 More sentences using 'doing' words.
+With our German lessons you will learn the topic "Verbs 2" in 4 quick and easy steps.
+The German you will learn in these lessons consists of 10 more sentences using 'doing' words.

 |1||Ich lese.||I read.|

 |3||Ich zeichne.||I draw.|

 Each German lesson consists of 4 interactive learning activities and includes full audio by a native German speaker plus the written text for every item of vocabulary introduced.
 There are 2 levels of German lesson available, beginner and intermediate.

 The language in our beginner lessons has been carefully selected for children and adult learners beginning German for the first time.
 Each beginner lesson introduces the learner to 10 related words and phrases.
 The lessons available include "Family members", "Pets", "Numbers to 10" and 53 more!
 In the classroom, these lessons are suitable for primary pupils between the ages of 5 and 11.

 Our intermediate lessons are aimed at learners who have already started studying German.
 They are suitable for more advanced adult learners and for pupils between the ages of 11 and 16.
 Each intermediate lesson introduces 20 items of language.
 These lessons include more short German sentences in addition to words and phrases.
 The intermediate lessons include "Daily routine", "Places in town", "The environment", and over 50 other secondary lessons.
 At school, these lessons are suitable for secondary pupils between the ages of 11 and 16.

 The 4 activities in each of our German lessons progress step by step to help you the beginner gradually master the topic vocabulary.
 These activities are based on '3 stage questioning', a method of learning that quickly and easily builds your confidence as you work through a short series of lesson activities that strengthen your knowledge of the German that you want to learn.